 Henry Morris, in his commentary “The Genesis Record” says “It seems that as Eve acted independently of Adam in taking the fruit, she would now be subject to him because of that act.
 History confirms the accuracy of this prophetic judgment and woman’s lot has been one of pain in many forms – physical, mental, spiritual, and especially in childbirth”.
 However, the judgment was for man to rule, not to abuse.
 That rule included the responsibility to protect the woman, to provide for her and to love her (1 Pet 3:7).

 Female heroes in Israel

 The Christian feminists rightly show how God used some women in both Old and New Testaments, and I don’t begrudge praise to these worthies.
-Many of them were quite heroic e.g. the Hebrew midwives who defied Pharaoh (Exod 1:15-22), and Jael (Judges 4:18-22; 5:24-31).
+Many of them were quite heroic e.g. the Hebrew midwives who defied Pharaoh (Exod 1:15-22), Jael (Judges 4:18-22; 5:24-31), and Rahab the harlot (Josh 2:1-24; 6:17-25).
 However, being heroic doesn’t make them leaders.
 Scripture even praises them for their courage and faith, and it is because of their courage that we know of them today, their deeds having been recorded in scripture.
 But they were not leaders.